Advocacy Resources Page

 NAMIGlendale’s mental illness advocacy makes a vital difference in the lives of people with serious mental illnesses and their families.
 We make change happen.

-When we unite our voices to speak out on policies, budgets, and legislation that affect people with mental illness, we become a powerful voice for change.
 As a participant in our advocacy network we will alert you to important developments in local cities and Los Angeles County, as well as at the state and national levels with concrete suggestions on how to make your views heard.

 Access to Care and the Right to Treatment

 “When I look at our broken mental illness treatment system, I see two key things we must work for which touch on nearly everything that is wrong with the provision of care for those with serious mental illness: the absolute right to treatment and access to the right care when it’s needed.”
-John Hallowitz, co-chair NAMI Glendale Advocacy Committee.
+John Hallowitz, NAMI Glendale Advocacy Committee.

 Other Advocacy Groups and Voices